 197.447 VETERAN, DEFINED.
 The word “veteran” as used in Minnesota Statutes, except in sections 136F.28, 196.21, and 243.251,means a citizen of the United States or a resident alien who has been separated under honorable conditions from any branch of the armed forces of the United States after having served on active duty for 181 consecutive days or by reason of disability incurred while serving on active duty, or who has met the minimum active duty requirement as defined by Code of Federal Regulations, title 38, section 3.12a, or who has active military service certified under section 401, Public Law 95-202.
 The active military service must be certified by the United States secretary of defense as active military service and a discharge under honorable conditions must be issued by the secretary.
 Source: Copyright © 2015 by the Revisor of Statutes, State of Minnesota.
 All Rights Reserved.

-If you are a veteran who has applied for one of our dogs, and are interested in fostering an adult dog or puppy that will eventually become the dog you will train with and own, please let us know in your application.
-This would be a great way for you to get to know your new dog while working with it and then eventually owning it.
-The full application will detail exactly what information and documents we will need.
+Once we receive your intial application, we will contact you by phone.
+The full application sent to you will detail exactly what information and documents we will need.
 These will all be held in the strictest of confidence and helps us determine support and your need for one of these dogs.
 We take training very serious and we need you to take attendance in these classes just as serious.
-If you miss three classes, you have fallen far enough behind where you cannot catch up and will need to attend Make Up Classes, or you will be dropped from the program.
+If you miss two classes, you have fallen far enough behind where you cannot catch up and will need to attend Make Up Classes, or you will be dropped from the program.
 So if you apply, know this going into it that it is vitally important that you attend all training classes.
 We understand that emergencies and vacations may arise but if you want a dog from Pets Loyal 2 Vets, you need to show up.
-In the military if you missed morning muster, you got wrote up.
+In the military if you missed morning muster, you got written up.
 We put a lot of time and money into these dogs and expect all participants to make all the training classes.
 It does you and the dog no good to be left out of training.

-So if you have already applied for or are about to apply for one of our dogs, please take the time to see your VA mental health care specialist who treated you for PTSD or TBI and secure the documents listed in the full application in advance to help speed up the application process.
-Because our programs are exclusively for Minnesota veterans, we do not sell dogs, train dogs for anyone not enrolled in our programs or take dogs in people have abandoned or no longer want.
+So if you have already applied for or are about to apply for one of our dogs, please take the time to see your VA mental health care specialist who treated you for PTSD or TBI and secure the documents listed in the full application we will send you in advance to help speed up the application process.
+Because our programs are exclusively for Minnesota veterans, we do not sell dogs, train dogs for anyone not enrolled in our programs, we do not take puppies or take dogs in people have abandoned or no longer want.
 There are over 200 rescue groups willing to take a dog and find a new home.

 Our certified trainer will put extensive training time into each candidate dog so the individual needs of the veteran are met as well as ensuring the safety of the dog.
 Some well-intentioned organizations claim to be able to train a dog in a single week’s time.
 That is simply not the case and only leads to frustration, disappointment and failures down the line.
 These dogs take months to train to be able to do what is required of them.
+Training a dog over the Internet is also not a recommended procedure.
 All dogs will be first dog obedience Canine Good Citizen (CGC) certified before they move onto higher levels of training.
-If they are puppies, they will go through Puppy Boot Camp and then onto CGC.
-We will work very closely with veterans needs matching as closely as possible the compatibility and special needs of each veteran.
-Every effort will be in place to protect individual privacy and therapeutic needs on site as well as for your own privacy at home.
+We will work very closely with veterans needs matching as closely as possible the compatibility and special needs but we also take into consideration if you or family members have allergies, if there are infants or toddlers age 4 and under or if you are a fall risk.
+Every effort will be in place to protect individual privacy and therapeutic needs on site.

-Because Pets Loyal 2 Vets programs are unique and exclusively for Minnesota veterans, it is important that all veterans thinking about applying be first diagnosed and treated by VA Hospital professionals for PTSD and or TBI injuries before and be recognized by the Department of Veterans Affairs as service connected.
+Because Pets Loyal 2 Vets programs are unique and exclusively for Minnesota veterans, it is important that all veterans thinking about applying be first diagnosed and treated by VA Hospital professionals for PTSD, TBI injuries and any anger issues and be recognized by the Department of Veterans Affairs as service connected.
 It is important that the foundation of how to deal with your symptoms be first evaluated and properly treated by VA Hospital or Clinic professionals either at the VA Hospital, local CBOC’s or Veteran Service Centers and that obtaining a highly trained dog not be confused with replacing clinical therapies, modalities or services.

 Realizing many veterans live in buildings where a dog may not be allowed, please let us know if this is an issue with your lease or renters agreement when you apply as we cannot enter into arbitration to change this.
-Even though we will be training three levels of dogs, (companion, therapy and Psychiatric service dogs) they are all a service dog and must be treated as such.
 We do not train dogs as pets.
-If you are coming to us, it’s because you need a dog to assist you with service connected issues.
-If all you need is a house hold pet, you can adopt one much faster from any number of rescues and shelters throughout the state.
-Remember, your dog is trained exclusively for you and is not to be used for any other purpose, for any hospital visits to comfort anyone else but you.
+If you are coming to us, it’s because you need a dog to assist you with service connected medical problems.
+Remember, your dog is trained exclusively for you and is not to be used for any other purpose or for any hospital visits to comfort anyone else but you.
 These are therapeutic dogs trained to deal with your symptoms of PTSD.
 If your dog is ever used to comfort anyone else but you, the dog will be returned to Pets Loyal 2 Vets.

 To qualify, you must be able to meet the yellow highlighted areas below.